brongo/recolorHelper/CONFIG-README.md

 # Configuration File

-RecolorHelper v0.3 includes a new configuration file "recolor.cfg" which can be edited using a standard text editor (notepad++ is recommended).
+RecolorHelper v0.3 includes a configuration file "recolor.cfg" which can be edited using a standard text editor (notepad++ is recommended).

 The default file looks like this: